chirrag03/play-java-spring-hibernate/Readme.md

 This is a basic CRUD application that integrates Spring (As a Spring container allows to easily manage application-specific beans) and hibernate JPA with Play 2.5 framework.

 Some important files to have a look at:

 	* app/Module.java
 	  Play by default loads Module class present in the root package when the application starts.
 	  PlayConfigReader and Global are binded as Eager Singletons here.
 This means,
 	  	1. New PlayConfigReader and Global objects will be created only once.
 		2. Also they are created eagerly when the application starts up, rather than lazily when they are needed

 	* app/configs/PlayConfigReader.java
-	  Reads the entire application.conf.
-Now PlayConfigReader class can simply be imported from anywhere to access Play             Framework application.conf properties
+	  This class reads the entire application.conf & can be imported to access Play application.conf properties

 	* app/configs/Global.java
 	  Sets up the Spring application context